daybugging/stefanzweifel.io/_posts/2014-12-02-jawbone-up-to-dayone.md

 title:  Jawbone UP to DayOne
 date:   2014-12-02 21:00
 type: post
+accent: '#1f9bde'
 ---

-> Notice: This post was updated at January 26 2015 to simplify the setup.
+> Notice: This post was updated on January 26 2015 to simplify the setup.
 If you have any questions or problems, please [let me know](#it-doesnt-work).

 Since August I wear a [Jawbone UP 24](https://jawbone.com/up).
 The app and the  ecosystem is great, but I would also like to export a daily log to my [Dayone-Journal](http://dayoneapp.com).